MintMCP

 11. Microsoft Azure MCP Solutions

 Microsoft's MCP Gateway offers two deployment paths: an open-source option for Kubernetes (including AKS) or integration through Azure API Management.
-Native Azure Active Directory (Entra ID) integration simplifies authentication for Microsoft-centric organizations.
+Native Microsoft Entra ID integration simplifies authentication for Microsoft-centric organizations.

 Where Azure Gateway Fits Best